rvrita/udacity-algorithms/README.md

 ### Problem 1: Square Root of an Integer

+The basic approach to solve this problem would be a linear scan checking `n * n` for every `n` from 1 to input value.
+This would run in O(n) time, so I think we can do better.

-This problem is solved using a binary search.
+The problem can be solved using a binary search.
 An upper and lower bound (L and R) are constrained, reducing the problem space by 1/2 at each iteration.

 Time complexity: O(log(n)) there are a constant number of operations per iteration, and the problem space is reduced by 1/2 in each iteration.